-- Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allan keys, and drills. - A dial indicator or other suitable measuring tool for checking ring & pinion backlash. - An adjuster-nut wrench.
-(See your vehicle service manual.) - A razor knife suitable for cutting nylon tubing. - A torque wrench.
-(See your vehicle service manual for the required torque range.) - A lubricant drain reservoir. - A 11.2mm [7/16"] drill and 1⁄4"NPT tap for bulkhead fitting installation. - An automotive bearing puller (2 jawed is recommended) or a differential carrier bearing puller. - A slide hammer. - A bearing press or arbor press.
+Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Alan keys, and drills.

+- A standard automotive feeler gauge. - A razor knife to cut the nylon tubing. - An adjuster-nut wrench.
+(See your vehicle service manual) - A torque wrench.
+(See vehicle service manual for required torque range.) - A lubricant drain reservoir. - A 11.2mm [7/16"] drill and 1⁄4" NPT tap for bulkhead fitting installation. - An automotive bearing puller (2 jawed is recommended) or a differential carrier bearing puller. - A bearing press or arbor press.